bitcraze/bitcraze-website/src/products/ai-deck.md

 {% row_icon_text_links Development;  fa-laptop %}
 {% row_text %}

-As the AIdeck is still in early access, there is still a lot of development to be done.
 The firmware of the AIdeck's microprocessors can be found in [its Github repository](https://github.com/bitcraze/aideck-gap8-examples) with the [accomendating documentation](/documentation/repository/aideck-gap8-examples/master/).
 The GAP8 chip relies on the [GAP SDK from greenwave technologies](https://github.com/GreenWaves-Technologies/gap_sdk)

 #### Programmer